intrinio/intrinio-realtime-csharp-sdk/README.md

 ## Features

 * Receive streaming, real-time price quotes (last trade, bid, ask)
-* Subscribe to updates from individual securities or forex pairs
+* Subscribe to updates from individual securities
-* Subscribe to updates for all securities or forex pairs
+* Subscribe to updates for all securities

 ### Installation